-Tommaso Campanella (Stilo, 1568 – Paris, 1639) was one of the most important philosophers of the late Renaissance.
-His best-known work is the utopian treatise La città del Sole (The City of the Sun); but, in reality, his thought was extremely complex and engaged with all fields of learning.
+Tommaso Campanella (Stilo, 1568–Paris, 1639) was one of the most important philosophers of the late Renaissance.
+Although his best-known work today is the utopian text La città del Sole (The City of the Sun), his thought was extremely complex and engaged with all fields of learning.
 The fundamental core of his thinking, which will be examined in this article, was concerned with the philosophy of nature (what would nowadays be called science), magic, political theory and natural religion.

 - 1. Biographical Sketch

-- 2. Criticism of Aristotle and Advocacy of Telesio's Philosophy
+- 2. Criticism of Aristotle and Championing of Telesio’s Natural Philosophy

 - 3. The Sense of Things and Natural Magic

-- 4. The Calabrian Conspiracy and Prophecy in City of the Sun
+- 4. The Calabrian Conspiracy and Prophecy in The City of the Sun

 - 5. The Universal Monarchy